Sole proprietorship in Germany: what it is and how to start one

 Sole proprietorship

-If you want a full overview of all business structures available, see our main guide: Business structures in Germany: your guide to making the right choice.
+If you want to discover the full range of business structures available, see our main guide Business structures in Germany: your guide to making the right choice.

-What is a sole trader and who is it suitable for?
+What is sole proprietorship and who is it suitable for?

 A sole trader is someone who runs their own business and takes full responsibility for it – from invoices to income.
 It’s a great choice for freelancers, tradespeople, and service providers.
-You don’t need start-up capital, can begin trading straight away, and stay fully in control.
+You do not need start-up capital, can begin trading straight away, and stay fully in control.

 Your benefits: